folutade/KnowThatYouAnointed/content/posts/the-party.md

   And you and you and you and me
   And you and you and you and me and—***

-* If Lecrae’s past action are part of the problem that leads to the cycle of sin and death, it follows that Lecrae is thus deserving of death.
+* If Lecrae’s past actions are part of the problem that leads to the cycle of sin and death, it follows that Lecrae is thus deserving of death.

 {{< /details >}}